-Based on the incoming applications, a SMUS ad-hoc Selection Committee will evaluate and select two PEIPs for funding.
-Special consideration will be given to the thematic and transdisciplinary spectrum of the PEIP Teams, the representation of the world regions and gender within the SMUS partners network.
+Based on the incoming applications, a SMUS ad-hoc Selection Committee will evaluate and select from one to two PEIPs for funding, depending on their suitability to this Call Requirements.
+Special consideration will be given to the thematic and transdisciplinary spectrum of the PEIP Team, the representation of the world regions and gender within the SMUS partners network.